-How to prepare your teaching with the Path2Integrity learning cards
+How to prepare your teaching with the P2ILC

-To orientate yourself and to prepare Path2Integrity learning card sessions, the first page of each card tells you what the respective learning card is about (Fig. 4).
-Using the Path2Integrity learning card gives you both structure for your session as well as additional information for composing your lesson individually.
-With the cards, the time you save preparing your lesson can then be used to adapt the tasks, subfields and phases to your group, allowing them to dive deeper into the topic.
+To orientate yourself and to prepare P2ILC sessions the first page of each card tells you what the respective learning card is about.

+Using the P2ILC gives you both structure for your session as well as additional information for composing of your lesson individually.
+With the cards, the time you save time preparing your lesson can then be used to adapt the tasks, subfields and phases to your group, allowing them to dive deeper into the topic.

-Before you go into a Path2Integrity learning card session you should:
+Before you go into a P2ILC session you should:

-- 1. be acquainted with the card; - 2. know the story: What happened at LONA Science Centre?; - 3. be familiar with a code of conduct for research integrity; and - 4. have a plan how to navigate your group through the card.
+- 1. be acquainted with the card; - know the story: What happened at LONA Science Centre?; - be familiar with a code of conduct for research integrity; and - 4. have a plan how to navigate your group through the card.